-The community VHF Radio is located with Community Patrol.
-This radio can be used to communicate with Manawatū District Council if all other communication channels are lost.
+There is a VHF radio located at Tangimoana School.
+This can be used to communicate with Manawatū District Council if all other communication channels are lost.
+There is also a radio at the Fire Station as a back-up.

-Manawatū District Council's Call Sign is : Manawatū Himatangi Beach Community Call Sign is:
+MDC Frequency: 01 (Ridge Road) Manawatū District Council's Call Sign is : Manawatū Tangimoana Community Call Sign is: Tangimoana